Online Master’s Program Fits All Schedules

 “Due to the nature of my job, I knew that I would not be able to commit to traditional, in-person classes.
-This program has allowed me to not only continue my career and education goals simultaneously, it has provided me with tools that I am able to apply in real time.”— Kealy Moriarty, Online Student, Communications & Information, Strategic Digital Communication
+This program has allowed me to not only continue my career and education goals simultaneously, it has provided me with tools that I am able to apply in real time.”— Kealy Moriarty, ’22, MS, Communications and Information, Strategic Digital Communication

 Kealy currently works for the Tennessee National Guard as the deputy director for the Joint Public Affairs Office within the Tennessee Military Department.
 Following her first overseas mission in Romania, Kealy was offered a position as a public affairs officer.
 Following this, she worked with organizations such as the U.S. Army Europe Command and NATO.
 In addition, she has worked crisis communications for the Tennessee National Guard during multiple natural disaster relief operations.
 This path led her to pursue a master’s degree in Communications and Information with a concentration in Strategic and Digital Communication.

 “I received phenomenal support from my professors and advisors, such as swag care packages full of program-specific notebooks, cups, and coasters.
-It made me feel like I was really a part of the program and that they valued me as a student.”— Kealy Moriarty, online graduate student
+It made me feel like I was really a part of the program and that they valued me as a student.”— Kealy Moriarty

 Kealy received her undergraduate degree in American History from Mississippi State University in 2016.
-She will earn her master’s degree in December 2022.
+She earned her master’s degree in Communication and Information, Strategic Digital Communication from the University of Tennessee in December of 2022.